G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/llm_node_guide.md

     *   **Default is good:** The default `"HYBRID"` strategy works well for most cases - it balances quality and speed.
     *   **Cost aware:** Compaction uses a cheaper AI model (default: `gpt-4o-mini`) to keep costs down.
 You can change this if needed.
     *   **Tool calls protected:** If the AI used tools (like web search or database queries), those are never compressed - they're too important.
+    *   **Smart memory across turns:** The system remembers what it already compressed in previous conversation turns, so it doesn't waste time re-compressing the same messages.
+To enable this, make sure your workflow maps both `messages_history` (full conversation) and `summarized_messages` (compressed version) between AI turns.
+See the "Continuous Iterative Compaction" section for details.
 -   **Set a Backup Model:** Configure `backup_model` in `model_spec` to automatically retry requests if the primary model refuses (important for Claude Sonnet 4.5 which refuses more often).
 The system will automatically try the backup model if the first one says no.
 -   **Control Creativity:** Use `temperature` (low=factual, high=creative).
 -   **Control Costs (Deep Research Only):** Use `max_tool_calls` to limit how many tools the AI can use - this is currently only available for OpenAI's Deep Research models.